June 1 marks the beginning of the six-month Atlantic and Central Pacific hurricane seasons. It started even earlier in

 Other preparations are likely to take more time.
 They include:

 - Strap down the roof.
 Use hurricane straps or clips to fasten your home’s roof to the frame of the house, reducing roof damage.
 Florida’s Division of Emergency Management offers extensive information and instructions on securing and retrofitting homes against hurricanes.

 - Put head and foot bolts on entry doors.
 Give doors extra protection against the wind by installing bolts at the top and bottom.
 The National Oceanic and Atmospheric Administration shows how to do this.

 - Buy or make window covers or storm shutters.
 Purchase commercially made storm shutters, or cut window covers to fit each individual window that are made from exterior grade or marine plywood that’s at least five-eighths of an inch thick.
-Use heavier, reinforced plywood on big pieces of glass, like sliding doors.
+Use heavier, reinforced plywood to cover big pieces of glass, like sliding doors.

 - Caulk around doors and windows.
 Wind-driven rain can cause moisture damage in your home, even when the structure remains intact.